 Andre Franca

-Using Cloudflare for Dynamic URL Redirects
+Using Cloudflare for Dynamic Url Redirects

 A couple of days ago, a domain switch took place on this website, and I wanted to have a way to dynamically1 forward URLs from the old domain to the new one, preserving the current permalink structure.